wqking/jsonpp/readme.md

 Hardware: HP laptop, Intel(R) Core(TM) i5-8300H CPU @ 2.30GHz, 16 GB RAM.
 Software: Windows 10 Pro, 21H2.
 MinGW gcc version 11.3.0, optimization level is -O3.

 There are two parts in each benchmark data.
-The first part is the time to parse/dump one file, the second part is the per second throughput.
+The first part is the time to parse/dump one file, in milliseconds.
+The second part is the per second throughput.

+Absolute data doesn't make sense, so the other library "JSON for Modern C++" (nlohmann) is tested for comparison.

 <a id="mdtoc_4563e049"></a>
 ### Parse JSON file